Meticulous-Frontier/LR2/README.md

     6. Hit the Mod Initialization button and click through any messages.
     7. Done.
 Any mods present that use the Mod Core should now be activated.

-Git Flow: # I have no idea what I am talking about here.

-    1. Clone a branch.
-    2. Make and commit changes.
-    3. Do a merge request.